Case Note: Carvill-Biggs & Anor v Reading [2025] EWCA Civ 619

 Harry continues to receive paper-based instructions.
 These have included instructions to draft a variety of pleadings, including Particulars of Claims, Defences and Replies.

-Harry has also drafted several pieces of advice on commercial and chancery matters, which have been complemented for being comprehensive and clear.
+Harry provides advice on commercial, property and chancery matters, either on the papers or in conference.
+His advice has been complemented for being comprehensive and clear.

 Harry recently provided an advice concerning a landlord’s opposition to a lease renewal under Section 25 of Landlord and Tenant Act 1954.